 25 ways to live longer

-Life expectancy is rising steadily every year, with women living up to 79.9, on average, and men 75.
+Life expectancy is rising steadily every year, with women living to an average age of 82.8 years and men 78.8 years, according to the Office for National Statistics (ONS).
 Set your expectations higher with our guide to holding back the year.

 A good laugh is like a mini-workout - 100 to 200 laughs are equivalent to ten minutes of jogging or rowing, says US cardiologist, Dr William Fry.
 Research also shows that it lowers levels of stress hormones, and heightens the activity of the body's natural defensive killer cells and antibodies.